Leafy GreensShelf Life, Storage, and Spoilage Guide

 40°F–140°F (4°C–60°C)

 Do not leave leafy greens at room temperature for more than 2 hours.
-If the ambient temperature is above 90°F (32°C), discard after 1 hour.
-Bacteria multiply rapidly in the danger zone.
+If the temperature is above 90°F (32°C), refrigerate or discard within 1 hour to prevent rapid bacterial growth.

 Safe Handling

-Wash leafy greens thoroughly under running water just before eating or cooking.
-Do not wash until ready to use to prevent premature spoilage.
+Wash leafy greens thoroughly under running water just before eating or cooking to remove dirt and potential pathogens.

-Remove any damaged or discolored leaves before storage or preparation.
+Remove any damaged or discolored leaves before storage or consumption.

-Prevent cross-contamination by keeping leafy greens separate from raw meat, poultry, seafood, and eggs.
+Prevent cross-contamination by keeping raw leafy greens separate from raw meat, poultry, seafood, and their juices.